Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-Testing.md

 - Check that we get a `302` status code (Why 302 and not 200?)
 - Check that a new page object was created in the test database

+## Wrap-Up

+Fill out the [Vibe Check](https://make.sc/bew1.2-vibe-check) form to let your instructor know of any thoughts or feelings you'd like to share about the class!

 ## 📚 Resources & Credits

 - [Intro to Testing in Django]